Beaverton, Oregon: 21st century

 In December 2004, the city and Washington County announced an "interim plan" which would lead to Beaverton becoming the second-largest city in Oregon, second only to Portland.
 The "interim" plan actually covered a period of more than ten years; from the county's perspective, the plan supported its strategy of having cities and special districts provide urban services.
 The city of Beaverton also attempted to annex certain businesses, including Nike, which responded with a legal and lobbying effort to resist the annexation.
 The lobbying effort succeeded quickly, with the Oregon Legislative Assembly enacting Senate Bill 887, which prohibited Beaverton from annexing Nike without the company's consent.
 The bill also applied to property owned by Electro Scientific Industries, Columbia Sportswear, and Tektronix, and in August 2008 the Oregon Land Use Board of Appeals ruled that the bill also barred the city from annexing property belonging to Leupold & Stevens.
 (See below, under Economy.)
 Beaverton's legal efforts to annex Nike cost the city over one million dollars.
-In 2016, Nike unveiled plans to expand its campus by 3.2 million square feet (approximately 300,000 square meters) at a projected cost of one billion dollars.

 The Oregon State Legislature has also passed legislation which redetermined Washington County's urban growth boundary to include more development.
 In 2018, the Metro Council voted to once again expand the urban growth boundary to include the Cooper Mountain urban reserve area.

 In 2016, voters approved a $35 million bond for a new 75,000 ft2 Public Safety Center built to withstand a major earthquake.
 The center, which opened in fall of 2020, now houses the city's Emergency Management and Police Departments.
 Construction began in September 2018.

 The city has tried to encourage transit-oriented development around the city's MAX Light Rail stations.
 The Round, a mixed-use development around Beaverton Central MAX Station on the site of a former sewer plant, was announced in 1996.
 In 2014, the City of Beaverton moved its city hall into The Beaverton Building, an office building in The Round.
 The Round currently consists of 24,000 square foot of retail space with 63 residential condominiums located above.
 BG's Food Cartel, Beaverton's first food cart pod, opened in 2018 and has 31 food carts, a speakeasy bar, and an event venue.
 Adjacent to The Round, the 550 seat Patricia Reser Center for the Arts opened in 2022, and was made possible by pledges from the Beaverton Arts Foundation and Pat Reser along with public sources.
 The groundbreaking was performed on November 13, 2019.
-In addition to the Reser Center, a new 125-room hotel opened next to The Round in February of 2021.
+In addition to the Reser Center, a new 125-room hotel opened next to The Round in February 2021.
 The performing arts center, apartments, city hall, hotel, MAX light rail station, plazas, food carts, and nearby businesses are collectively known as Downtown Beaverton.